What is Autism?

 We use a selection of the following tools and methods during the assessment process which may include the following:

 - Detailed developmental and family history

 - Autism Diagnostic Observation Schedule – 2nd Edition (ADOS-2)

 - School/Childcare/Playgroup/Home Observations

 Children up to 12 years of age who live in the Australian Capital Territory (ACT) and have a referral from their paediatrician or psychiatrist.

 Autism Assessment Referral Process

 Discuss any concerns you may have about your child’s development with your child’s paediatrician or psychiatrist.
 If indicated your child’s paediatrician or psychiatrist may choose to refer to the Child Development Service for an Autism Assessment.

 Referrals for Autism Assessment by these medical professionals can be directed to the Child Development Intake Service on phone 62051246, facsimile 6205 1266 or email Child.Development@act.gov.au.

-Your pediatrician or psychiatrist can also provide you with information about private autism assessment if you wish to pursue this option.
+Your paediatrician or psychiatrist can also provide you with information about private autism assessment if you wish to pursue this option.